Skip to main content

 8. Write Clean Code

-Even under pressure, write readable code:
+Even under pressure, write readable code using habits like these.

 # Bad: